 FOOTBALL: The 2016 ECC seventh grade championship went to the Milford Eagles who recorded a 5-1 Conference record, while the eighth grade title went to Loveland with a perfect 7-0 mark.

 VOLLEYBALL: The seventh grade tournament title went to Nagel Silver, who defeated Milford in the championship match.
 The eighth grade title went to Kings, who downed Walnut Hills in the championship match!

-CROSS COUNTRY: The Eastern Cincinnati Championships are scheduled for October 11 at Landen Deerfield Park.
-Loveland swept both the seventh and eighth grade titles last fall.
+CROSS COUNTRY: The Eastern Cincinnati Championships were held October 11 at Landen Deerfield Park.
+Milford won the girls' championship, while Loveland captured the boys' title.

 BASEBALL AND SOFTBALL: The Eastern Cincinnati Conference doesn't sponsor middle school softball and baseball, so check with your school's athletic department personnel for schedules and results.

 BOYS' AND GIRLS' TRACK: The ECC Track Championships were held on a rainy May 10 evening, with the Loveland Tigers winning both the boys' and girls' championships.

 BOYS' BASKETBALL: This year's ECC Tournament champions are as follows: Nagel Silver downed Kings for the seventh grade title, while Loveland captured the eighth grade title with a win over Nagel Silver.

 GIRLS' BASKETBALL: This year's ECC Tournament champions are as follows: Kings defeated Milford to win the seventh grade title, while Loveland downed Walnut Hills to walk away with the eighth grade championship.